 While your iPad might not leave home as frequently as your iPhone, one drop could leave that first ugly mark.

-So, is it necessary to invest in a case that offers some protection?
+So, is it necessary to invest in an iPad case that offers some protection?

 iPad, iPad mini, and iPad Pro all have aluminum backs.